H0mire/FACETpy/docs/source/Getting Started/tutorial.rst

 - MNE-Python installed in your environment.
 - The rest of the necessary packages installed.
-- An EEG dataset imported with the analysis Framework
+- An EEG dataset imported with the analysis framework

 You can install the necessary packages using pip: